About the RIBI Young Writer Competition 2018-2019

 All entrants will receive a participant certificate with appropriate prizes to the winners.

-The presentation of certificates and prizes to the District competition winners will be at the District Young Designer competition and Awards ceremony in June 2019 at the De Montfort University Leicester
+The presentation of certificates and prizes to the District competition winners will be at the District Young Designer competition and Awards ceremony on Saturday 15th June 2019 at the Hugh Aston Building , The De Montfort University Leicester.
+All entrants to the district round of the competition with their supporters are invited to attend.

 For more information about the competition the rules and entry/parental consent forms forms, please read the Competition Information Pack and entry form here.